projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""""""""""""""""""

-The Greybus I2S Get Processing Delay Response contains the status byte, followed by a 4-byte value indicating the controller’s processing delay in microseconds.
+The Greybus I2S Get Processing Delay Response contains the status byte, followed by a 4-byte value indicating the controller's processing delay in microseconds.

     =======  ==============  ======  ==========      ===========================